 Attracting and retaining talent is a priority for any organisation – an aesthetically pleasing office that offers a variety of working styles can help support this.
-A dynamic workplace environment can help minimise both employee turnover and facility costs.
+A dynamic modern workplace environment can help minimise both employee turnover and facility costs.

 Taking care when selecting the best items for your office is so important, not only because it’s expensive, but because it sends a message to your employees.

 Here are eight top tips from professional office movers to help you choose the right furniture:

 Establish what furniture types, quantity and quality your organisation requires.
 Are you planning on replacing all pieces?
 Or, are you hoping to source items that will compliment your existing pieces?

 Define the budget and timescales for installation before researching options.
 This will help you decide on costs and where to source furniture (some items could take weeks to make and deliver).
 Do you need a temporary warehouse storage solution to keep your furniture while waiting for the new premises to get ready?